 Others find a more practical reason.
 You see, Google’s Doubleclick for Publishers (DFO) has always been the most popular solution for said publishers.
 The comfort of a walled garden solution comes at a price.
 Specifically, Google’s ad server favored Google’s ad exchange, limiting external ad offers and lowering publishers’ profits.

 Both opinions are valid in their own rights.
-What they do have in common is that header bidding came to replace waterfalling, so let’s talk about that.
+What they do have in common is that header bidding solutions came to replace waterfalling, so let’s talk about that.

 What Is the Difference between Header Bidding and Waterfalling?